sgladkoff/goldpan/docs/rigora.md

 Any other check can be launched the same way.

-### Additional Check Results Window Functionality for GAR
+### How to fix incorrect term translation found by GAR

-As you run GAR checks in **Rigora**, you may need to copy and paste information from the glossary into one or more translation strings.
+As you run GAR checks in **Rigora**, you are able to copy and paste the correct term translations from the glossary into one or more translation strings.

-Click on a **Check Results** string containing glossary information while holding down ALT to copy it into the clipboard.
-Then, you'll be able to quickly paste this information wherever you want.
+Click any error message string at the **Check Results** panel while holding down ALT key.
+The correct translation(s) suggested by the GAR will be copied into the clipboard.
+Then you can click the respective target column at the main panel and paste the correct translation there.

 ## In-place Editing